-A new annual Catholic missal designed specifically to help your parish elevate the liturgy—fully integrated with the leading digital platform for complete liturgy preparation, multi-format delivery, support, and training (learn more about the Source & Summit platform here)
+A new annual Catholic missal created to foster authentic liturgical renewal in your parish—fully integrated with the leading digital platform for complete liturgy preparation, multi-format delivery, support, and training (learn more about the Source & Summit platform here)

 Support your missal program with the all-new, innovative Source & Summit digital platform.
 Prepare your liturgies effortlessly, access everything you need for your musicians, change keys, add and remove verses, share content digitally or export packets and images for supplemental booklet creation, and much more.

 The core repertoire of time-tested and theologically reliable English hymns that are approved for liturgical use, the standard core of Spanish language hymns, and a collection of hymns from the Liturgy of the Hours in English set to familiar tunes.

 Stunning typography and easy-to-read layout that conveys a sense of the sacred and helps inspire deep and fruitful liturgical participation.

 Help your parish sing the Mass itself with simple, beautiful English musical settings of the Entrance, Offertory, and Communion Antiphons as well as Responsorial Psalms and Alleluias for Sundays, Solemnities, and major Feast Days.
 All antiphons for Daily mass are set to be sung to one of eight simple tones.

 A missal containing complete Mass readings from the Lectionary for every Sunday, Solemnity, and holy day of obligation, reading synopses for Daily Mass, and antiphons from the English translation of the Roman Missal and Graduale Romanum.

 Save time and money: No reporting or additional music licenses are necessary.